udwije/QuickYTDL/README.md

 ## 🙏 Acknowledgements

 > 💡Built with Python, yt-dlp, and PyQt6.
-> 💡Powered by community contributions and AI-assisted development.
+Powered by community contributions and AI-assisted development.